unexpectedpanda/mobydump/README.md

-# mobydump
+# MobyDump

-Grab the data from the MobyGames API and output it in a fashion that's useful for Exo projects.
+Downloads data from Moby Games and outputs it in a format suitable to import into Microsoft Access.